-The geography of Paros
+The geography and the Environmental and Cultural Park of Paros

-Geographical characteristics and wetlands of Paros
+Geographical characteristics and Environmental and Cultural Park of Paros

 Paros is located in the center of the Cyclades complex, which consists of 24 islands.
 It is located 90 miles from Piraeus and it has about 15.000 residents.
 The subsoil of Paros is composed mainly of granite and calcareous rock and in comparison to the other islands of the complex; Paros has enough groundwater to supply its self from the available quantities, without carrying water from elsewhere.

-Paros does not suffer from strong winds as do the other islands of the Cyclades complex.
 At the center of the island there is the main massive of Paros, followed by soft low hills.
 Along the biggest part of Paros’ coasts—except a part of the northern side of the island – there are beautiful beaches that are waiting for their visitors to reveal them their secrets.
 The hidden secrets are as many and different as are the beaches.

 There are no forests on the island but low vegetation, hardwood or short trees, big bushes such as kermes oaks, Phoenician junipers, pistacias, arbutuses, oleanders and in some littoral areas there are salt cedars and another types of small cedars.

 In Paros there are still wetlands, despite the consequences of the big urban development.
 On the island, 10 natural wetlands have been registered in total in the inventory and despite their small number, their variety is remarkable: the marsh of Kolimpithres, the lagoon of Santa Maria, the saltmarsh of Agairia, the marsh of Molos or Kefalos, the marsh of Parikia, the marsh of Chrissi Akti, the saltmarsh of Pounda, the lagoon of Pounda, the saltmarshes of Lageri (Platia Ammos) and of Piso Aliki.